petergridge/Irrigation-V5/README.md

 **Legacy model:** V5.1 and earlier, zones are grouped by having the same text in the input value, for example each zone with a value of 'A' will run concurrently.

 ### Monitor Controller Feature
-If you binary sensor that indicates the status of the watering system hardware, you can use this to prevent this system from initiating watering until the system is active.
+If you have binary binary sensor that indicates the status of the watering system hardware, you can use this to prevent this system from initiating watering until the system is active.

 For example I use an ESPHome implementation to control the hardware it exposes a status sensor, should the controller lose power or connectivity to Wi-Fi the custom control will not initiate the watering.
 There is also be a visual indication on the custom card of the status of the controller.

 Zone switches that are not in a known (on, off) state will not be executed.

 ### Watering Adjuster feature
-As an alternative to the rain sensor you can use the watering adjustment.
+As an alternative to the rain sensor you can use the watering adjustment feature.
 With this feature the integrator is responsible to provide a multiplier value using a input_number or sensor component.
 I imagine that this would be based on weather data or a moisture sensor.

-If a program or zone is run manually the adjustment is ignored run as if the adjuster has a value of 1.
+If a program or zone is run manually the adjustment is ignored and executed with the adjuster value of 1.

 See the **https://github.com/petergridge/openweathremaphistory** for a companion custom sensor that may be useful.